Dairy FreeVegetarianQuick

 Instructions

-3. Use a pair of tongs or chopsticks to gently loosen and separate the noodles.
+4. Use a pair of tongs or chopsticks to gently loosen and separate the noodles.
+This step should take just a few seconds.

-1. In a large saucepan, bring the stock to a gentle simmer, together with the sugar, star anise, ginger and tamari (or soy sauce).
+1. In a large saucepan, bring the water to a gentle simmer.

 Kitchen Notes